Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Lower Bounds via Quadratic Averaging

 \section{Lower Bounds via Quadratic Averaging}

-The purpose of this section is to introduce (global) lower bounds for the function $F(x)$ defined in \eqref{eq:Problem}, in both the smooth ($h(x)=0$) and nonsmooth cases.
+The purpose of this section is to introduce (global) lower bounds for the function $F$ defined in \eqref{eq:Problem}, in both the smooth ($h=0$) and nonsmooth cases.
 Lower bounds are the cornerstone of the UES set up, as seen in \eqref{eq:def1} in Definition~\ref{def:UES}.
-Being able to efficiently construct global lower bounds for $F(x)$ will allow the development of practical algorithms whose convergence is guaranteed via the UES framework.
+The efficient construction of global lower bounds for $F$ allows the development of practical algorithms whose convergence can be analyzed via the UES framework.

 Before stating the lower bounds, several technical results are presented that will be used throughout this paper.